The intelligent content supply chain

 Moving from last-touch attribution to probabilistic, multi-touch contribution modeling.

-Causal inference techniques, including propensity score matching and geo-lift testing, isolate content impact from confounding prescribing drivers.
+Causal inference techniques, including propensity score matching and geo-lift testing, isolate the impact of content from confounding factors in prescribing.

 Underperforming modules trigger AI-generated root-cause analysis